Neptune Paintings: Adapting a Roman Myth for Modern Times

 A pattern of dolphins – Neptune Rising

-My Neptune rises from the swimming pool and takes a photograph of Salacia as she sunbathes, while he pretends to take a selfie.
+My depiction of Neptune rises from the swimming pool and takes a photograph of Salacia as she sunbathes, while he pretends to take a selfie.
 Meanwhile an observer looks on, armed with a Nikon, a telephoto lens and a cold beer.